decompals/ido-static-recomp/README.md

 The build artifacts are located in `build/{7.1|5.3}/out`.
 Add `-j{thread num}` for multithreaded building.

+By default, debug builds are created with less optimizations, debug flags, and unstripped binaries.
+Add `RELEASE=1` to build release builds with optimizations and stripped binaries.

 ### Creating Universal ARM/x86_64 macOS Builds

 By default, make build script create native binaries on macOS.
 This was done to minimize the time to build the recompiled suite.